Caeciliidae – Common caeciliids

 Most diverse Family of the caecilians, typical to have skull with relatively few bones and no tail

 The Caeciliidae family is a group of burrowing amphibians, commonly known as caecilians, found in the tropical regions of Central and South America.
-They are characterized by their elongated, limbless bodies and reduced eyes, adapted for their subterranean lifestyle.
-They also have moist, glandular skin, which helps them stay hydrated in their subterranean habitat.
-They are highly important for studying burrowing lifestyles
+They are characterized by their elongated, limbless bodies, a testament to their adaptation to underground life.
+Their eyes, often vestigial and reduced, reflect their preference for the darkness of subterranean realms.
+Their moist, glandular skin is crucial in maintaining hydration in the arid underground environment.

-Some species are egg-laying, but many other species’ females will carry the eggs internally until they hatch, giving birth to fully-formed young either in larval or metamorphosed form.
+Interestingly, the reproductive strategies of caecilians are diverse.
+While some species lay eggs, others employ internal incubation.
+Females carry their eggs internally until they hatch, giving birth to fully-formed young in either larval or metamorphosed form.